Sæmingr: Prose Edda

-Heroes of many a battle won."

-To Saeming Earl Hakon the Great reckoned back his pedigree.

-—The Ynglinga Saga (9), Laing's translation

 Sæmingr is also listed among the sons of Odin in the þulur.

-But in the prologue of the Heimskringla Snorri mentions that according to a lost stanza of Eyvindr skáldaspillir's Háleygjatal, Sæmingr was the son of Yngvi-Freyr.
+Later sources

 The late Saga of Hálfdan Eysteinsson also reports that Sæmingr was Odin's son.
 The saga adds that he reigned over Hålogaland.
 He married Nauma and had a son called Þrándr.

 A Swedish king by the name Semingr (likely the very same name as the Norwegian king of Folklore in an alternate rendering) becomes victim to a draugr who wields a legendary sword in The Saga of Hromund Gripsson.
-A similar name, "Sámr", appears related to characters in both Hrafnkels saga & Njáls saga.
+A similar name, "Sámr", appears related to characters in both Hrafnkels saga and Njáls saga.